-6.2.5 Although recent scientific studies have led to mixed conclusions, there is some evidence to suggest that negative impacts from wind turbine development can occur, including through suppressed breeding densities and displacement, and locally reduced population size.
+7.2.6 Although recent scientific studies have led to mixed conclusions, there is some evidence to suggest that negative impacts from wind turbine development can occur, including through suppressed breeding densities and displacement, and locally reduced population size.
 Such impacts have been demonstrated (though not consistently) in relation to upland raptors and wading birds, including Golden Plover, a qualifying feature of the SPA.
 Adverse effects on birds using supporting habitats off the SPA are also possible.
+However, the Publication Draft Core Strategy does not allocate land for wind generation, but it does identify the SAC/SPA as a strategic constraint on potential new wind generation capacity.

-- 6.2.6 There is significant potential for additional recreational pressure having adverse effects on the populations of Annex 1 (Merlin, Peregrine Falcon and Short-eared Owl) and regularly occurring migratory birds (Golden Plover) within the South Pennine Moors SPA.
-Populations at particular risk are the Golden Plover on Rombalds / Ilkely Moor, the single possible breeding Short-eared Owl on Rombalds / Ilkley Moor, and the Merlin, Peregrine Falcon, Short-eared Owl, Golden Plover and Dunlin breeding on the Moors to the south and west of the South Pennine Towns and Villages. - 6.2.7 Declines in breeding numbers of SPA birds are also likely to result in a reduction in the range of these birds within the SPA, particularly birds are displaced from isolated moorland blocks such as Rombalds and Ilkely Moors.
+- 7.2.7 There is significant potential for additional recreational pressure having adverse effects on the populations of Annex 1 (Merlin, Peregrine Falcon and Short-eared Owl) and regularly occurring migratory birds (Golden Plover) within the South Pennine Moors SPA.
+Populations at particular risk are the Golden Plover on Rombalds / Ilkely Moor, the single possible breeding Short-eared Owl on Rombalds / Ilkley Moor, and the Merlin, Peregrine Falcon, Short-eared Owl, Golden Plover and Dunlin breeding on the Moors to the south and west of the South Pennine Towns and Villages.
+Declines in breeding numbers of SPA birds are also likely to result in a reduction in the range of these birds within the SPA, particularly birds are displaced from isolated moorland blocks such as Rombalds and Ilkely Moors. - 7.2.8 The Core Strategy has responded to this risk within policy SC8 which prevents a net increase in dwellings within 400m of the SPA, and requires residential developments within up to 7km of the SPA to provide or contribute to additional natural greenspace for recreation, implementation of access and habitat management measures within the SPA to reduce the impacts of recreational pressure.

-6.2.8 Urban development threatens increased erosion of paths causing damage to habitats used by SPA bird populations, particularly on Rombalds / Ilkley Moor and the moors to the south and west of the South Pennine Town and Villages.
+- 7.2.9 Urban development threatens increased erosion of paths causing damage to habitats used by SPA bird populations, particularly on Rombalds / Ilkley Moor and the moors to the south and west of the South Pennine Town and Villages. - 7.2.10 The Core Strategy has responded to this risk within policy SC8 which prevents a net increase in dwellings within 400m of the SPA, and requires residential developments within up to 7km of the SPA to provide or contribute to additional natural greenspace for recreation, implementation of access and habitat management measures within the SPA to reduce the impacts of recreational pressure.

-6.2.9 Rombalds / Ilkley Moor has been identified as one of seven high and medium fire density areas within the South Pennine Moors (section 5.8.10).
+- 7.2.11 Rombalds / Ilkley Moor has been identified as one of seven high and medium fire density areas within the South Pennine Moors (section 5.8.9).
 Additional housing development in the vicinity of this urban edge moorland is liable to further exacerbate the risk of fire on the moor, leading to potential loss of nest sites and habitats used by SPA birds, particularly Golden Plover and potentially Short-eared Owl.
-The moors to the south and west of the South Pennine Towns and Villages have been identified as currently having lower levels of fire density although it is evident from Figure 5.10 that moors closest to Queensbury have a raised incidence of fire.
-Although difficult to quantify, it seems that increased urban development near to the SPA is liable to result in an increase in threat from fire to SPA bird populations, their range and the habitats they use.
+The moors to the south and west of the South Pennine Towns and Villages have been identified as currently having lower levels of fire density although it is evident from Figure 5.11 that moors closest to Queensbury have a raised incidence of fire. - 7.2.12 Although difficult to quantify, it is likely that increased urban development near to the SPA is liable to result in an increase in threat from fire to SPA bird populations, their range and the habitats they use.
+The Core Strategy has responded to this risk within policy SC8 which prevents a net increase in dwellings within 400m of the SPA.